Frequently Asked Questions

 • feeling a bit intimidated by how large the student population at Berkeley is and/or are feeling overwhelmed by the number of course choices you have.

-• want to get a jumpstart on fulfilling breadth requirements.
+• want to get a jumpstart on fulfilling breadth requirements and/or major prerequisites.

 • looking for a cohort experience with fellow students.